PandasThumb/pandasthumb.github.io/_posts/2021/2021-02-07-genetic-code-wow-signal.md

 ---
-title: 'Does the genetic code reveal a Wow! signal?&newline;A team of scientists claim evidence for &quot;intelligent design&quot;'
+title: 'Does the genetic code reveal a Wow! signal?:
+A team of scientists claim evidence for &quot;intelligent design&quot;'
 date: '2021-02-07 16:28:00 -07:00'
 author: Martin Neukamm
 ---